isomerpages/nea-cfhp/_retailers/0-list-of-retailers.md

 Click [here](https://megadiscountstore.com.sg/pages/contact-us) to find a store near you

+ *Note: Mega Discount Store's United Square outlet is not accepting the e-Vouchers at the moment.

 Vouchers Accepted in Stores:
 - $150 Refrigerator e-Voucher
 - $25 LED Lights e-Voucher